-We encourage you to also visit the Student page on the American Dietetic Association's website for additional information on careers, internships, and certifications, in food and nutrition, as well as scholarships and preparation aids for registration examinations.
+We encourage you to also visit the Student page on the Academy of Nutrition and Dietetics's website for additional information on careers, internships, and certifications, in food and nutrition, as well as scholarships and preparation aids for registration examinations.

 What is a Registered Dietitian (RD)?